 Research into the effectiveness of educational programs recommends consideration of the learning outcomes over the entire program, rather than perceptions of the effectiveness of a single component of the program, or of the learning processes themselves.
-Kretovics and McCambridge (2002) have indicated that the research focus 'has now shifted to value-added measures that assess what students have actually learned as a result of their participation' and that 'one systematic way to measure student learning would be to compare measures of student competencies at the beginning and end of their educational experience' but concede that 'few schools of business have conducted outcome studies that compare their graduates to their newly admitted students'.
-They conclude that 'there are no significant differences in the learning outcomes of students enrolled in distance courses as compared to traditional face-to-face classroom settings'.
-Their framework involved measurement of twelve learning skills grouped into four major skill areas:
+Kretovics and McCambridge (2002) have indicated that 'one systematic way to measure student learning would be to compare measures of student competencies at the beginning and end of their educational experience' but concede that 'few schools of business have conducted outcome studies that compare their graduates to their newly admitted students'.